jasonherngwang/eight-wonders/README.md

 | [Naive approach](https://github.com/jasonherngwang/eight-wonders/blob/main/lib/shortest_path_algos.rb#L180) | Compute travel distances for all possible routes, and select the shortest. | Exact | *O(n!)* |
 | [Dynamic programming (Held-Karp)](https://github.com/jasonherngwang/eight-wonders/blob/main/lib/shortest_path_algos.rb#L260) | Iteratively find the shortest travel path from the starting location to cities that are `1` through `n-1` nodes away, storing results in a DP table for reference in subsequent iterations.
 Add the "return home" segment to all paths in the final table, and select the shortest.
 Code adapted from [rameziophobia](https://github.com/rameziophobia/Travelling_Salesman_Optimization/blob/master/dynamic_programming.py). | Exact | *O(2^n n^2)* |

-Distance between locations around the world are calculated using the [haversine formula](https://community.esri.com/t5/coordinate-reference-systems-blog/distance-on-a-sphere-the-haversine-formula/ba-p/902128).
+Distances between locations around the world are calculated using the [haversine formula](https://community.esri.com/t5/coordinate-reference-systems-blog/distance-on-a-sphere-the-haversine-formula/ba-p/902128).